davichiqueti/Usconnect-AnalisaAnuncios/README.md

-# USCONNECT-ConsultaAnuncios
+# USCONNECT-AnalisaAnuncios

- Software project with Mercado Livre's API
+ Software project to analyze ads from a ML's(Mercado Livre) Seller by his UserID